 (CNN) — In the best fairy tales, there is always a castle: tall turrets, an intimidating moat and a breathtaking view.

 In Scotland, those ancient castles overlook deep lochs and tower over cities.
 The wandering traveler will find these envy-inducing castles in every corner of Scotland.
-In honor of Sunday's National Tartan Day, a holiday celebrating the influential role Scots have played in American history, CNN has chosen 10 magnificent castles to explore in the old country.
+CNN Travel has chosen 10 magnificent castles to explore in the old country.

 From the capital city of Edinburgh to the dramatic landscapes of the Highlands, here are 10 of the most striking castles in Scotland.
 Cue the castle-owning daydreaming.